LarsDu/ImageTemplateMatch/README.md

 # Image template matching
-A basic script to aide automated collection of two-deimnsional materials.
+A basic script to aide automated collection of two-dimensional materials.
 Motivated by projects in the [Velasco lab](https://jvjlab.sites.ucsc.edu/)

 ## Instructions (*nix systems)
  - Install conda